 2. What allocation unit size should I use for the NTFS flash drive?

-In case the size of your flash drive is bigger than 16GB, the most appropriate allocation unit size must be 16KB.
-However, the default cluster size for NTFS drives is 4KB for 7MB - 512MB, 512MB - 1GB, 1GB - 2GB, and 2GB - 2TB.
+If your flash drive is larger than 16GB, the ideal cluster size for NTFS is 16KB, but the default cluster size for NTFS drives is 4KB for drives between 7MB and 2TB in size.

 3. What will happen if the allocation unit size is large?